 Salut, fam!
-We can’t wait to adventure with you in Provence this fall.
+We can’t wait to adventure with you in France oh-so-soon.
 In the meantime, here’s all the info you need to get ready {but if you have other questions, don’t hesitate to drop us a line!} Please take a few minutes to help us get to know you with the pre-retreat survey, below.

 packing tips